-OEA Government Relations has developed and will maintain a legislative scorecard for each member of the Ohio General Assembly.
+OEA Government Relations has developed and will maintain a legislative scorecard for each member of the 133rd General Assembly (2019‐2020).

 It tracks floor votes on bills that OEA has taken a position (support/oppose) and notified legislators of this position.

 Additionally, co-sponsors of bills that OEA has intense interest (in favor/against) are also tracked.

 Download the OEA 133rd General Assembly Scorecards